Educate Before Your Medicate

-My focus is on awareness and improvement of symptoms through Menstrual Cycle Tracking.
+My focus is on awareness and improvement of Perimenopause symptoms through education.
 I want to help you break free of a passive relationship with your body and understand the powerful changes that the Menopause brings.

 Take control, take action and you really can have, a Merry Menopause